mbencik/Rust-learning/FS_error_system/Error propagation pitfalls.md

 The phrase "the ultimate solution" implies that using ? operator helps simplify error handling and is considered idiomatic Rust code.
 However, it's crucial to be aware that the ? operator can only be used in functions that return a Result type.

-//to avoid the Ok in the end do not shadow the yaml_data in the match expression
-//in this case the Ok(yaml_data) => yaml_data will be transformed into Ok(yaml_data) => Ok(yaml_data)
-// there is no statement Ok in the end since the last curly brace does not have a semi colon and this means inplictly that the function ends
+to avoid the Ok in the end do not shadow the yaml_data in the match expression in this case the Ok(yaml_data) => yaml_data will be transformed into Ok(yaml_data) => Ok(yaml_data) there is no statement Ok in the end since the last curly brace does not have a semi colon and this means inplictly that the function ends
 ```rust
 fn read_yaml_file_fail_3_1(file: File) -> Result<YamlData, serde_yaml::Error> {
     let reader = std::io::BufReader::new(file);